bbeckley-hub/staphscope-typing-tool/README.md

 ## 🎉 **What’s New in v1.3.0** (July 2026)

-- **🧬 Agr Typing Module** – Full integration of **AgrV** (Raghuram et al., 2022) for accessory gene regulator (agr) typing.
+- **🧬 Agr Typing Module** – Full integration of **AgrVATE** (Raghuram et al., 2022) for accessory gene regulator (agr) typing.
 Now you can determine agr types I‑IV, with all combinations: agr‑MLST, agr‑spa, agr‑SCCmec, and **four‑way typing (ST‑spa‑SCCmec‑agr)**.
 The Ultimate Reporter includes a dedicated agr tab with distribution, sample lists, and all combinations.

 - **📊 Sample‑Centric Reporter (NEW!)** – A completely new interactive HTML report that shows **each genome** as an interactive box with all its genes.
 Perfect for drill‑down analysis: filter by sample name or database, view per‑sample gene lists for AMR, Virulence, BACMET, Plasmids, and Mutations.
 This is the **opposite** of the gene‑centric report – now you have both!